Sidhantpandey/React-Routing/README.md

 - # React Routing Learning Project

 ## Overview
 This project is a learning exercise to understand and implement React Router for navigation within a React application.
-It demonstrates the usage of different routing techniques, including nested routes, and protected routes.
+It demonstrates the usage of different routing techniques, including nested routes and the usage of loader .

 ## Features
 - **React Router v6** for seamless navigation